SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** Both are acceptable since the business the same the crucial difference resides in the UX.

->  **Question:** Does the HRM need to see the confirmation of the success of the operation and the skills added or just the sucess of the operation?
+>  **Question:** Does the HRM need to see the confirmation of the success of the operation and the skills added or just the success of the operation?
 >
 > **Answer:** It will depend on if you opt to insert one skill or a set of skills in a batch.
 Maybe some adaptation needed.